guptakaran11/grasskode-website/content/post/drafts/finland.md

 date = "2017-02-10T00:20:47+05:30"
 commented_categories = ["travel"]
-commented_tags = ["europe", "nordic", "finland", "winter", "unesco-site"] type = "draft" image = "https://c1.staticflickr.com/3/2593/32709658602_c5f6f786e9_c.jpg"
+commented_tags = ["europe", "nordic", "finland", "winter", "unesco-site"] image = "https://c1.staticflickr.com/3/2593/32709658602_c5f6f786e9_c.jpg"
 title = "Far up North"
 toc = true

 +++

 Finland happened quite suddenly.
 Parul had a client meeting in Helsinki I decided to join her there.
 We planned a week long trip, with the first 2 weekdays reserved for Parul's meetings when I could work out of the hotel.
 Then, we were planning to take the rest of the week off and see a bit of Finland.
 The planning of this trip was an adventure of it's own.
-From booking flights on a short notice to making a special trip to Pune just to get my passport for applying for the visa; Filnad, from the very onset promised of adventure!
+From booking flights on a short notice to making a special trip to Pune just to get my passport for applying for the visa; Finland, from the very onset promised of adventure!
 Then the visa processing got delayed and arrived just a couple of days before our flight out!

 All said and done, we boarded our flight from Pune one Friday night and reached Delhi airport where we spent the night before catching the flight out to Helsinki the next morning.
 Arjun and Vaishali were also joining us in Finland.
 We were catching the same flight to Helsinki but that was one of the few common agendas on our itinerary.
 The Finnair flight was comfortable enough and I spent it reading a book that I had recently started ([About Time](https://www.goodreads.com/book/show/17248885-about-time)), sleeping intermittently and watching a movie ([Captain Fantastic](http://www.imdb.com/title/tt3553976/)).
 This was my first time flying Finnair and I was quite impressed.
 It did not have the typical national airlines dullness and the food was *really* good!
 After a shortish flight of seven and a half hours, we were descending to the airstrip in Helsinki airport.